ClemeK/ClemeK/README.md

 - 👋 Hi, I’m @ClemeK
 - 👀 I’m interested in ...
-Book, Films, Fitness, Coding
+Book, Films, Fitness, Coding.
-- 🌱 I’m currently learning C#, WPF
+- 🌱 I’m currently using C#, WPF and tring C++
-- 💞️ I’m looking to collaborate on anything, as I have just finished an online C# course, and want to get some practice in.
+- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me ...
 KelvinAtGithub@outlook.com

 <!---